csye7125-su24-team17/.github/profile/README.md

   This automated approach enables continuous monitoring of CVE releases and seamless integration of new data into our system.

+- **LLM Application Deployment**
+Our system incorporates an **RAG-powered LLM-based question-answer application** that generates responses from the latest CVE data.
+This workflow utilizes several components:

+   - **Flask API**:
+   External users send their queries related to CVEs via this API.
+These queries are then converted into vector embeddings for further processing.

+   - **Hugging Face Transformers**:
+   We use Hugging Face's **Sentence Transformers Library** to convert user queries into vector embeddings.
+This embedding process is essential for finding similar vectors in the vector database.

+   - **Pinecone Vector Database**:
+   The Pinecone Vector Database stores precomputed embeddings for all CVE data.
+When a query embedding is generated, Pinecone efficiently retrieves the most similar vectors from its database, enabling fast and accurate matching of relevant CVE information.

+   - **LLaMA3 Model**:
+   The similar vectors, along with the query embedding, are provided as a prompt to the LLaMA3 LLM model, which then generates an accurate, context-aware response.
+We access the LLaMA3 model via the Groq API, ensuring high-performance and accurate query handling.

+  This architecture allows external users to query the system for insights into the latest CVEs, with real-time processing and response generation powered by state-of-the-art machine learning models and vector databases.

 - **Service Mesh with Istio**
 We implemented Istio as a service mesh to secure and manage communication between our microservices.
 Istio’s sidecar proxies enhance security, reliability, and observability by controlling and monitoring all service-to-service traffic.
 Additionally, we utilize Istio's Ingress Gateway and Virtual Services to securely expose select services to the internet, ensuring external access is tightly controlled and monitored.